From Chris Brown's Ex to Front Row Stunner: Karrueche Tran Wins New York Fashion Week

 In the wise words of Beyoncé, "Always stay gracious, the best revenge is your paper."

 For Karrueche Tran, it's a little more than a cushy bank account.
 The best revenge is success, happiness and cameras documenting it all.
-Based on her New York Fashion Week appearances, the Claws star is serving it for breakfast.
+Based on her New York Fashion Week appearances, the Claws star is serving revenge for breakfast.

 Remember when the actress came onto the scene on 2010?
 Then, she was a personal shopper and stylist, whose budding fame centered on her relationship with pop star Chris Brown.
+After the media frenzy surrounding Chris and his ex, Rihanna, her public identity was tied to being a significant other.
 No one knew much about her besides her obvious beauty and famous romance.
-Plus, after the media frenzy surrounding Chris and his ex, Rihanna, her public identity was tied to being a significant other.

-Then, it got messy.
-Headlines with her name commonly discussed the status of their on-again-off-again relationship.
+It got messy.
+During her time with him, headlines with her name commonly discussed the status of their on-again-off-again relationship.
 Break up and make ups, which are hard for anyone, were public.
 Then, with viral Twitter feuds, the toxicity of their involvement became a popular topic of conversation.

 In 2015, everything changed.
 In February, the couple was spotted wearing matching fur coats in the front row of the Michael Costello Fall/Winter 2015 runway show, looking like #couplestylegoals.
 Then, after Chris had a child with another woman, Karreuche called it quits.